saroun/simres/INSTALL.md

 - Choose the open source GPL-licensed JDK from https://openjdk.java.net/.
 Binary distributions should be available at https://jdk.java.net/.

 **NOTE**
-Thete are incompatibility issues related to the Java3D package when using Java version > 13.
+There are incompatibility issues related to the Java3D package when using Java version > 13.

-The SIMRES installers try to fined the latest version installed on your system.
+The SIMRES installers will try to find the latest version installed on your system.
 If it fails, it is possible to provide the path to the `java` executable by editting the JRE variable in the start scripts `simres.bat` (Windows) or `simres` (Linux).

 #### Other Runtime Libraries
 The *Windows* binary distributions are build using the Mingw-w64 package and required runtime libraries should be included in the binary distribution.